 Dr. Wayne Jonas has been a family physician for over 40 years, and spent a quarter century working as a doctor in the army.
 Given that, it might seem surprising that he’s also a prominent pioneer of integrative medicine, Executive Director of the Samueli Integrative Health Programs, and one of the foremost experts on the mind’s role in healing.
 But in our interview with Dr. Jonas, he explained why holistic health and the military are actually perfectly suited for one another.
-He also shared eye-opening insights on sham surgery, placebo effect studies, the economic drivers of medicine, and more.
+Read on to learn his insights on how healing works, including the eye-opening field of sham surgery and placebo effect studies, the economic drivers of medicine, and more.

 *The above is a short clip from our interview with Dr. Jonas.
 Click here to watch the whole thing.*